portsoc/Eloquent-JavaScript/03_functions.md

 {{index "power example"}}

 A function can have multiple parameters or no parameters at all.
-In the following example, `makeNoise` does not list any parameter names, whereas `power` lists two:
+In the following example, `makeNoise` does not list any parameter names:

 ```
 const makeNoise = function() {